kptdev/kpt/package-examples/function-export/README.md

 ### Configure functions

-The package contains a function pipeline in the `Kptfile` which has one `apply-setter` and `gatekeeper-validate` functions.
+The package contains a function pipeline in the `Kptfile` which has one `apply-setters` and `gatekeeper-validate` functions.
-The `apply-setter` function allows you to set a simple value throughout the package configuration.
+The `apply-setters` function allows you to set a simple value throughout the package configuration.
 In this case it's namespace label.
 The `gatekeeper-validate` function allows you to use gatekeeper for checks on the configuration.